Hair Loss

 Minoxidil

-Minoxidil is the active ingredient in the popular OTC hair loss treatment, Rogaine.
+Minoxidil is the active ingredient in a popular over-the-counter (OTC) hair loss treatment.
 While it is available without a prescription, it's always a good idea to discuss it with a healthcare practitioner before starting treatment.
 It can be effective in treating many of the most common thinning hair causes, including male and female pattern baldness and alopecia areata.

 It's not entirely clear how minoxidil works.
 The drug was initially used to treat hypertension, and increased hair growth was noticed as a side effect.
 It’s worth noting that minoxidil works as long as it is being used, but hair loss will likely resume when use is discontinued.
 Minoxidil can also be used in combination with finasteride for improved results.